 #1 Updated by Jim Pingle over 5 years ago

 EAP-MSCHAPv2 and EAP-RADIUS do still use the Certificate Authority/Server Certificate, it fails if the CA is not present on the client, they don't use client certificates though.
 At least for Windows, Android with strongSwan, and Ubuntu (strongSwan with Network Manager).
 The latter two make you select the CA manually in the client.

-#4 Updated by Matthew Smith about 5 years ago
+#4 Updated by Matthew Smith over 5 years ago